thefrontside/bigtest/website/docs/interactors/4-write-your-own.md

 ## Writing your first interactor

-In this example, we will create our own `TextField` Interactor to use as an alterantive to the one offered by BigTest as you may have seen in the [`Locators, Filters, and Actions`](/docs/interactors/locators-filters-actions) page.
+In this tutorial, we will create our own `TextField` Interactor.
+Although BigTest has this type of interactor built-in, recreating it is a great way to learn all the pieces that make up an interactor, while using familiar examples.

 There are four things to decide:
 1. What to name and label the interactor